Striking Iberia workers protest against job cuts

 Iberia has cancelled 431 flights between Monday and Friday - 15 percent of trans-Atlantic flights, 38 percent of flights to Europe and Africa and 53 percent of domestic flights.

-Another 850 flights operated by Vueling VULG.MC, Air Nostrum and Iberia Express will also be cancelled because Iberia ground staff, such as baggage handlers, are also on strike.
+Another 850 flights operated by Vueling, Air Nostrum and Iberia Express will also be cancelled because Iberia ground staff, such as baggage handlers, are also on strike.

-The February and March strikes are the biggest in the airline's history and cost IAG 3 million euros a day, Chief Executive Willie Walsh said, while also causing disruption to other airlines.
+The February and March strikes are the biggest in the airline's history and cost IAG 3 million euros (2.6 million pounds) a day, Chief Executive Willie Walsh said, while also causing disruption to other airlines.

 Of the 40,000 Iberia passengers affected by the industrial action, the airline said 38,000 had been booked onto other flights.